Skip to main content

 The shared vocabulary this report (and the per-trade reports) lean on.
 Lifted from the canonical methodology appendix.

-- A brand's numeric Site Inspection result on the 0 to 100 scale.
+A brand's numeric Site Inspection result on the 0 to 100 scale.
 The Adjusted Score is after Grade Adjustments.
-The Base Score is the rubric output before adjustments.
+The Base Score is the framework output before adjustments.

-- A post-rubric correction applied to a brand's Base Score when contextual factors warrant it.
+A post-framework correction applied to a brand's Base Score when contextual factors warrant it.
 Example.
-A brand running a 24/7 emergency service gets a partial Grade Adjustment if their phone number isn't visible above the fold (the standard rubric penalty is heavier than the actual conversion impact for their trade).
+A brand running a 24/7 emergency service gets a partial Grade Adjustment if their phone number isn't visible above the fold (the standard framework penalty is heavier than the actual conversion impact for their trade).
 The Adjusted Score, the final Fervor Score, equals Base Score plus the sum of Grade Adjustment deltas.

 Citation